pratikisc/ISCSalesOps/SFDC Case Bookings/DM/001b List of Cases to soften negatives.md

             net_bookings_value__c < 0
             and
             (
+                        --(
+                                    -- type not in ('Renewal', 'Amendment', 'Transfer – Acquirer', 'Transfer – Acquiree', 'Term Extension') and
+                                    --finance_sub_status__c = 'Booked' and
+                                    --Commission_Processing_Flag__c is null
+                        --)
+                        --or
                         (
-                                    type not in ('Renewal', 'Amendment', 'Transfer – Acquirer', 'Transfer – Acquiree', 'Term Extension') and finance_sub_status__c = 'Booked' and
-                                    Commission_Processing_Flag__c is null
-                        )
-                        or
-                        (
-                                    type in ('Renewal', 'Amendment', 'Transfer – Acquirer', 'Transfer – Acquiree', 'Term Extension') and finance_sub_status__c = 'Booked' and
+                                    -- type in ('Renewal', 'Amendment', 'Transfer – Acquirer', 'Transfer – Acquiree', 'Term Extension') and finance_sub_status__c = 'Booked' and
                                     opportunity__c is null and
                                     Commission_Processing_Flag__c is null